 There are honestly so many amazing biking trails in Queenstown to be experienced!
 If you have the time, I would try to check out at least a few.

 The most extreme December activity in Queenstown is, of course, skydiving!
 I’ve personally skydived twice in my life, once in Canada and once in Australia.
-Although I haven’t had the chance to skydive in Queenstown (yet) it’s definitely something I’ve heard awesome things about!
+Although I haven’t had the chance to skydive in New Zealand (yet) it’s definitely something I’ve heard awesome things about!

 In Queenstown, you have the choice between a few different skydiving experiences.
 You can book right in town and choose between 9000 feet, 12000 feet, and 15000 feet jumps.
 The difference between these jumps is the amount of freefall time and the price.
 The 15000-foot jump is the most expensive but offers the longest free fall time.
 Also, bragging rights come along with completing the highest and most crazy 15000 ft jump!